aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 21

-What is interesting here is that our last requirement `The resource section MUST be non-empty` has a second clause.
+What is interesting here is that our last requirement `The resource section MUST be non-empty.` has a second part.
 We could have verified all this together, but it is better to break the requirements up.
 This lowers the cognitive load.